Quarry Bank Mill: Profiting from the slave trade

 The Gregs were involved in the triangular trade.
 Samuel Greg's brother-in-law, Thomas Hodgson, owned a slave ship; his father, Thomas Greg, and his brother, John Greg, part-owned sugar plantations on the Caribbean island of Dominica.
 The best documented is Hillsborough Estate, Dominica, which Samuel Greg and his brother Thomas inherited in 1795.
 In 1818, it had 71 male and 68 female slaves.

 A research document states that "although [Samuel] Greg did not rely on Caribbean estate earnings to finance entry into cotton spinning, his interest in plantations formed part of a wider family engagement in commerce that included significant slave-related business".
 "Samuel Greg ... his father Thomas and uncle John had interests in four estates in Dominica and St Vincent, ... while Samuel and his brother Thomas inherited the Hillsborough plantation in Dominica and other estates", according to a news item.
-The research document also confirms that Samuel Greg's brothers were owners of estates, in the West Indies, where labour was provided by slaves.
+The document also confirms that Samuel Greg's brothers were owners of estates in the West Indies, where labour was provided by slaves.

-In 2020, the National Trust was working on a plan to include coverage about the owners of its properties, including the Quarry Bank Mill, who had links to colonialism and slavery.
-Visitors will find information about the "histories of slavery and colonialism" at the site.
+In 2020 the National Trust was working on a plan to include coverage about the owners of its properties, including the Quarry Bank Mill, who had links to colonialism and slavery.
+Visitors can find information about the "histories of slavery and colonialism" at the site.

 In popular culture

 The relationship between mill owners and employees at Quarry Bank, starting in 1833, was explored in the 2013–2014 television series The Mill.
 The producers used stories from the archives of the mill; the ten episodes were based on the stories but included some fictional characters.
 Some of the exteriors were filmed at the Quarry Bank Mill while others in the city centre of Chester and at Chester Crown Court.
 Interiors of the work in the mill were filmed in Manchester because "the real factory floor couldn’t be easily converted from its contemporary function as a museum".

-In 2020, some scenes for the ITV series Belgravia were filmed at the mill.
+In 2020 some scenes for the ITV series Belgravia were filmed at the mill.